Unity-Technologies/com.unity.multiplayer.samples.coop/README.md

 BossRoom is a fully functional co-op multiplayer RPG made in Unity and MLAPI.
 It is built to serve as an educational sample that showcases certain typical gameplay patterns that are frequently featured in similar games.

 Our intention is that you can use everything in this project as a starting point or as bits and pieces in your own Unity games.
+The project is licensed under the Unity Companion License.
 See [LICENSE.md](LICENSE.md) for more legal information.

 ## Prerequisites